fetzerms/sabcmd/README.md

 # SABcmd
 Bash based command line interface for SABnzbd.

+This script acts as an api client to SABnzbd.
+It offers basic operations, such as adding/removing nzb files to/from SABnzbd.

-The features are quiet basic.
-Feel free to contribute new features or bug fixes.
+The features are quiet basic, but feel free to contribute new features or bug fixes.

 Installation
 --------------